MattCamp44/C-C-fault-injector/Documentation/FunctionObject.md

 # Function Object

 This class is in charge of describe a single function extracted by the Extractor class.
-It's used to describe a function and contains the function name, the linkage name and the starting adress of the function
+It's used to describe a function and contains the function name, the linkage name and the starting address of the function

 Functions:
 |Function Name|Description|